Honolulu Museum of Art: History

 The Cookes donated their Beretania Street land along with an endowment of $25,000.
 Their home was torn down to make way for the museum.
 New York architect Bertram Goodhue designed a classic Hawaiian-style building with simple off-white exteriors and tiled roofs.
 He died before the project was completed; it was finished by Hardie Phillip.
 This style has been imitated in many buildings throughout the state.

 On April 8, 1927, the Honolulu Museum of Art opened.
-There was a traditional Hawaiian blessing and the Royal Hawaiian Band, under the direction of Henri Berger, played at festivities.
+There was a traditional Hawaiian blessing and the Royal Hawaiian Band, under the direction of Henri Berger, performed.
 With the opening of the museum came gifts of many pieces, sometimes even entire collections.
-Additions to the original building include a library (1956), an education wing (1960), a gift shop (1965), a cafe (1969), a contemporary gallery, administrative offices and 292-seat theater (1977), and an art center for studio classes and expanded educational programming (1989).
+Additions to the original building include a library (1956), an education wing (1960), a gift shop (1965), a cafe (1969), a contemporary gallery, administrative offices, a 292-seat theater (1977), and an art center for studio classes and expanded educational programming (1989).
 In 1999, the museum created a children's interactive gallery, lecture hall, and offices.

 The original building was named Hawaiʻi's best building by the Hawaiʻi Chapter of the American Institute of Architecture and is registered as a National and State Historical site.
 The museum is accredited by the American Alliance of Museums.

 Katsushika Hokusai (1760–1849).
 The Great Wave off the Coast of Kanagawa, from the series Thirty-six Views of Mount Fuji.
 Japan, Edo period (1615–1868), 1832.
 Woodblock print.
 Ink and color on paper.

 In 1998, extensive renovation began, starting with the Asian wing.
 In September 1999, construction began on the John Hara-designed Henry R. Luce Pavilion Complex, which opened on May 13, 2001.
 It includes expanded spaces for The Pavilion Café and The Museum Shop and a new two-story exhibition structure.
 The Luce Complex is named for Henry R. Luce, the co-founder and editor of Time magazine and other publications.
 His widow, Clare Boothe Luce, had a residence in Hawaiʻi and served on the museum's board of trustees from 1972 to 1977.